Applied Behavioral Analysis

 - Decrease problem behaviors, such as self-injury or outbursts

 We offer center-based and in-home ABA services in both 1:1 and group settings.
-Our ABA services can be provided at a clinic, in a client’s home, or in the community depending on the needs of the client.
+Our ABA services can be provided at a clinic, in a client’s home or in the community depending on the needs of the client.

 We use a formal assessment methodology to guide the development of a client’s behavior program.
 This assessment occurs before treatment begins and is ongoing throughout the client’s program to determine treatment effectiveness and whether the client’s goals are being met.

-Clients receive an individualized treatment plan developed by our Licensed Behavior Analyst.
+Clients receive an individualized treatment plan developed by our Licensed Behavior Analysts.
 The treatment plan is based off the initial ABA assessment and ongoing reassessments throughout the term of the plan.
 Data on a client’s skill acquisition and behavior is recorded and analyzed regularly.
 We offer a range of ABA services to help meet the needs and desires of each of our clients.

 - Parent-Led – Parents and caregivers learn the basics of ABA via coaching from a highly skilled team in order to implement ABA programming with their child.